-As at 31 December 2022 the Group and Company did not have any external Loans or external Floating Rate Borrowings, other than leases for right of use assets (see note 14).
+As at 31 December 2023 the Group and Company did not have any external Loans or external Floating Rate Borrowings, other than leases for right of use assets (see note 14) and Convertible Loan Notes that have a fixed interest rate of 10% but with a zero coupon option to uplift the value of the loan on conversion to equity.
 Exposure to interest rate fluctuations is primarily with interest received on its cash asset.
-An increase or decrease of 1 per cent in market interest rates would have a circa £8,000 effect on interest income during 2021 (2021: £12,000).
+An increase or decrease of 1 per cent in market interest rates would have a circa $\pounds$ 6,000 effect on interest income during 2023 (2022: $\pounds$ 8,000).
 Trade receivable and payables do not ordinarily attract interest and are therefore subject to fair value interest rate risk.

-The interest rate exposure of the financial assets and liabilities of the Group as at 31 December 2022 is shown in the table below.
+The interest rate exposure of the financial assets and liabilities of the Group as at 31 December 2023 is shown in the table overleaf.
 The table includes trade receivables and payables as these do not attract interest and are therefore subject to fair value interest rate risk.